 In addition, since a substantial part of the participating employees’ overall remuneration is related to the long-term development of PI (including new investments made by PI), the employees will be exposed to value increases and value decreases and the employees will thereby have goals aligned with those of Investor’s shareholders.
 The program is built on the same structure as Investor’s long-term variable remuneration program.

 See document "Guidelines for Remuneration and Long-term variable Remuneration" for a report on the programs for long-term variable remuneration and variable cash salary.

 Investor's policy is for the Extended Management Group to own shares in Investor corresponding to a market value of at least one year's salary for the CEO and at least half of one year's salary for the other members of the Extended Management Group.

 Monitoring and evaluating

-For monitoring and evaluation according to the Swedish Code of Corporate Governance of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation according to the Corporate Governance Code".
+For monitoring and evaluation of remuneration according to the Swedish Code of Corporate Governance of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation of Remuneration according to the Corporate Governance Code".